-The Department of Civil Engineering offers both the thesis and non-thesis option in pursuing a Master of Engineering-Civil Engineering degree.
+The Department of Civil Engineering offers both the thesis and non-thesis option in pursuing a Master of Engineering degree with a concentration in Civil Engineering.
 If the thesis option is chosen, the student is required to take 24 credits of course work and six credit so thesis.
 If the non-thesis option is chosen the student is required to take 30 credits of course work and submit a report from one of the courses.

-Completion of the Master of Engineering degree program in civil engineering is important for entry into the profession.
-The civil engineering department offers the master's degree in two specialized areas: structural and geotechnical; water resources and environmental engineering.
+Completion of the Master of Engineering degree program with a concentration in civil engineering is important for entry into the profession.